jfallmann/MONSDA/README.md

     "SEQUENCING" : {
         "Dm6": { #key for source and genome "untreated": {      # sample id
-                                     "std": "single" # setup and sequencing type, either paired or single, stranded or unstranded, if unstranded leave empty, if stranded see below
+                                     "std": "unpaired" # setup and sequencing type, either paired or unpaires, stranded or unstranded, if unstranded leave empty, if stranded see below
                                      #"std": "paired,fr" # if stranded add strandedness according to http://rseqc.sourceforge.net/#infer-experiment-py as comma separated value (rf Assumes a stranded library fr-firststrand [1+-,1-+,2++,2--], fr Assumes a stranded library fr-secondstrand [1++,1--,2+-,2-+])
                               }
                }